Annus horribilis: 1992

-After her speech had been recorded, one more notable event transpired: the separation of Charles and Diana (9 December).
+After the Queen delivered her speech, one more notable event transpired: the separation of Charles and Diana (9 December).

 2019

-2019 was described by some commentators as a second annus horribilis for the British royal family.
-It was the year the 97-year-old Prince Philip crashed his car into another carrying two women and a baby.
-Later on, Prince Andrew took part in a universally-criticised BBC Newsnight interview about his relationship with convicted child-sex offender Jeffrey Epstein.
-The Queen was also involved in a constitutional crisis regarding the prime minister Boris Johnson requesting that parliament be prorogued (this advice was later ruled to be unlawful), and there was increased tabloid scrutiny regarding rifts between the Cambridge and Sussex households.
+The year 2019 was described by some commentators as a second annus horribilis for the British royal family.
+In January that year, 97-year-old Prince Philip crashed his car into another carrying two women and a baby, and subsequently surrendered his driving licence.
+Later on in August, the Queen was involved in a constitutional crisis when Prime Minister Boris Johnson advised her to prorogue Parliament, a recommendation later ruled unlawful by the Supreme Court of the United Kingdom.
+Her son Prince Andrew gave a universally-criticised BBC Newsnight interview about his relationship with convicted child-sex offender Jeffrey Epstein, and there was increased tabloid scrutiny of rifts between the Cambridge and Sussex households.